hashicorp/katakoda/terraform-organize-configuration-workshop/step4.md

 You can verify the website endpoint URL by opening it in your web browser.

-Repeat the same steps to provision your production infrastructure:
+Repeat the same steps to provision your production infrastructure.

 ```
 cd ../prod